Staying Safe in the Time of Covid19 (updated March 5, 2022)

 Medical Checks / Health

 Upon arrival all campers have health checks every year at Camp.
 This year will be no different.
-However, this year the healthcheck will include questions about exposure to COVID and temperature taking.
-Temperatures will be taken at regular intervals throughout the week.
+However, this year the healthcheck will include questions about exposure to COVID.

 If Redwood Adventure Camp cancels a session, all campers will receive a 100% refund of all fees paid including the deposit.